blackwoodgardens/blackwoodgardens.github.io/_posts/2025-09-17-WhoDoesRenovation.md

 Some designers just focus on planting design.

-When selecting a garden designer it is important to understand the service they offer, the qualifications and experience they have and an understand if they have a particular style or philosophy to make sure they are a good fit for you.
+When selecting a Garden Designer it is important to understand; the service they offer, their qualifications and experience and any particular style or philosophy they have.
+This will help you find the right designer for your own garden.

-Landscapers get your garden built.
+### Landscapers will build your garden

-Landscapers are the people who will deliver the built garden.

 Landscapers are highly skilled trades people and will work with the different ground conditions and levels, build walls, lay patios, landscape the ground, install drainage, prepare the ground for planting and much much more.